Measurable criteria of generalized non-locality under the correlation symmetry: General class of Bell's inequality

 The choice of the function $f(\vec{n}_c)\equiv f(c_1n_1, c_2n_2, \cdots)$ specifies the weight of each high-order correlation function in the sum and is related to the coefficient $g_{\vec{\alpha},\vec{m}}^c$ as

-From its fourier analysis, it is also possible to show that the choice of function $f(\vec{n}_c)$ generates all the possible combinations of the correlations $E_{\vec{n}_c}(\vec{m})$.
+From its Fourier analysis, it is also possible to show that the choice of function $f(\vec{n}_c)$ generates all the possible combinations of the correlations $E_{\vec{n}_c}(\vec{m})$.
 The decomposition of the generation function is obtained when the full correlations have been taken into account.
 Mathematically, it means that $\sum_{m_j=0}^{k-1} \omega^{c_j n_j m_j /k}A_j^{c_j n_j}(\lambda, m_j)=0$ when $n_j=d$, $\forall j$.

 The decomposition of the correlation into the probabilities in Eq.(\ref{eq:GBell}) provides the most general correlation as it constitutes ``all the Bell inequalities'' \cite{Peres99}.
-The only difference of this construction from the original formulation is the condition of homogeneity.
+The only difference in this construction from the original formulation is the condition of homogeneity and the symmetries in the choice of the measurements.
 It means that the number of measurements and the dimension of each party are chosen to be identical.
+Additionally, it also means that all the probabilities of the measurement choices are all equal as the choices are symmetrically distributed as to be completely random.
+In the formulation, the generalized correlation displays two symmetries. (i) Symmetric distribution of measurement: The weights of $m_i$-th and $m_j$-th measurement of party $i$ and $j$ are same when $m_j=m_i$. (ii) Symmetric under party-swapping: When the order of correlation terms is homogeneous, $n_j=n\, \forall\, n_j$, the Bell function is invariant under any permutation of party index $j$.

 It can be shown that all the known Bell functions within the homogeneous condition can be derived as a special case of the function $G$ in (\ref{eq:GBell1}).